International Student Financing Resources

 International Education Financial Aid is the premier resource for financial aid information for U.S. and international students wishing to study abroad.
 You can search by country, field of study, and type of funding (scholarship, grant, loan, tuition waiver, fellowships, etc.).

-InternationalStudentLoan.com provides access to loans for non-U.S. students wishing to study in the United States as well as United States and Canadian citizens studying abroad.
+InternationalStudentLoan.com provides access to loans for international students wishing to study in the United States as well as U.S. and Canadian citizens studying abroad.
 International students studying in the United States usually need to have a U.S. citizen cosigner when applying for loans.

 Drexel offers quarterly payment plans via Tuition Management Systems (TMS) to allow families to spread a balance due for a particular quarter into monthly installments.
-For more information, visit the Payment Plan webpage.
+View more information about payment plans.